frederic-perez/AmE-dictionary/dictionary.md

 __coy__ :five: _adj_ __1__ Shy or pretending to be shy and innocent, especially about love or sex, and sometimes in order to make people more interested in you. __2__ (coy about something) Not willing to give information about something, or answer questions that tell people too much about you. :es: recatado
 __crab lice__ _n_
 __crack__ _v_ _He cracked 90 mph on the radar gun._
-__crackdown__ :eight: Severely repressive actions. _In 2002, Chávez ordered a crackdown on political opponents._ _Generals continued their crackdowns._ :es: medidas energéticas (en contra)
+__crackdown__ :nine::arrow_up_small::o2: Severely repressive actions. _In 2002, Chávez ordered a crackdown on political opponents._ _Generals continued their crackdowns._ :es: medidas energéticas (en contra)
 __cracked eggs__ _Cheering for cracked eggs._
 __crackle__ _v_ (crackling) :two::shit:
 __cracklings__ _n_